 1 Question: "What type of micromobility vehicle would you prefer for your daily commute trips?"
 If respondents selected a type of micromobility vehicle, it was inferred that they were willing to use this form of transport for commuting.
-The survey included more than 6,000 respondents aged 18 to 65 who used mobility options at least once a day.
-Figures may not sum to 100%, because of rounding.
+The survey included more than 6,000 respondents aged 18 to 65 who used mobility

 2 Other forms of transport included walking or riding in a private car.
-Source: McKinsey Mobility Ownership Consumer Survey, July 2021
+3 Source: McKinsey Mobility Ownership Consumer Survey, July 2021